Le Champo

 Le Champo, in full Le Champo – Espace Jacques-Tati, is an arthouse cinema in the Latin Quarter of Paris.
 It is notable for being a favorite haunt of important figures in French cinema history.
+French director François Truffaut called it his "second university".

 History

 Situated on the corner of Rue des Écoles and Rue Champollion, the single-screen cinema opened in 1938, replacing a bookshop.
 In 1956, a second screen opened in the basement, replacing a cabaret theatre.
 Called Actua-Champo, this screen was dedicated to news broadcasts and had its own entrance.
 A single entrance was installed in the late 1970s.
 Plans to close the Champo in the early 2000s were cancelled following popular opposition.

 Le Champo was frequented by well-known French cineastes of the 1960s and 1970s.
 These included Claude Chabrol, who called it his "second university", and François Truffaut.

 Architecture

 The cinema is noted for its striking art-deco facade.

 Le Champo's upstairs screen uses a highly unusual projection system.
 The projector is situated above the screen and depends on a periscope and a mirror at the rear of the theatre.